Seattle dad: If we feed inmates, why can't we feed schoolchildren?

 - 90 percent of students who can’t afford lunch said they cannot focus on school work and have nearly failing grades.

-These statistics, along with his own son’s $97 school-lunch debt, prompted Lew to do something about it.
+These statistics, along with the schools’ $97 school-lunch debt, prompted Lew to do something about it.
 What if he could erase everyone’s lunch debt?

 No place for ‘lunch shaming’